Thank you for your message. We will contact you shortly.

 It’s not what you earn, it’s what you keep.®

 Municipal bonds help build bridges, schools, hospitals, roads and other structures that improve our communities.
-In addition to enhancing our quality of life, many investors have found municipal bond investments to be a valuable addition to their portfolios.
+In addition to enhancing our quality of life, many investors find municipal bond investments to be a valuable addition to their portfolios.

-Municipal bonds are simply debt instruments — money lent by investors to cities, counties, states and political subdivisions, typically for the purpose of financing capital improvements or to refinance existing debt at a lower cost.
+Municipal bonds are debt instruments issued by states, cities, counties, special purpose districts and nonprofit organizations, typically to finance capital improvements, meet cash needs or refinance existing debt.
+Through municipal bonds, investors lend money to these entities to fund infrastructure projects and support essential services.
 Owning a municipal bond is similar to owning an IOU.
-You are owed the principal lent, plus interest, over a given time period.
+The investor is owed the principal amount of the loan, plus interest, over a given time period.
 It is important to remember that there are no guarantees of payment.

 The municipal bond market has changed